I have directly started my previous business without any business plan.

 All businesses should use the lean plan methodology and a traditional plan.

 The traditional plan becomes useful only in special case business events such as applying for a bank loan or seeking outside investment.

 In those instances, entrepreneurs can use the lean plan as a first draft, and then add summaries, market analysis, more explanations, and a lot of background information to make it into a traditional plan.

 Current thinking about lean plans?

-Most of the Venture Capital firms, Angel Investors are likely to be happy with Lean Business Plan combined with images, pitch presentation, summary memo, and executive summary.
+Most of the Venture Capital firms, Angel Investors are likely to be happy with the Lean Business Plan combined with images, pitch presentations, summary memo, and executive summary.

 Common Business Plan Mistakes

 During my research, I have come across some Business Plan mistakes that most of the Entrepreneurs are doing.

 - Not doing enough market and competitors’ research.

 - No clear purpose in your business plan.